Fedict/fts-gui-sign/documentation/description app modules.md

   + navigateToStep : redux action to navigate to a specific step in the wizard
 + constants
   + list of the names of the wizard pages

+## i18n
+Module to handle the translation mechanism of the FE it is based on react-intl

+## translations
+Contains the json files for each supported languages.
+Currently FR,NL,EN & DE